 Secondary hormone therapy can include:

-- Trying a different type of antiandrogen.
+●Trying a different type of antiandrogen.
 Cancer that is resistant to one antiandrogen treatment may not be resistant to another.

-- Trying another medicine that blocks the activity of androgen in the body, including estrogen, steroids, or the antifungal medication ketoconazole.
+●Trying another medicine that blocks the activity of androgen in the body, including estrogen, steroids, or the antifungal medication ketoconazole.

-Immunotherapy — A newer approach to treat advanced prostate cancer uses a cancer vaccine (sipuleucel-T; Provenge).
+Cancer vaccine — One form of immunotherapy involves the use of a cancer vaccine called sipuleucel-T (brand name: Provenge).
 This vaccine is made by isolating white blood cells (dendritic cells) from the patient's blood and stimulating them outside the body with various chemicals to build the body's immunity against the cancer.
-These cells are then reinjected into the patient three times, at intervals of two weeks.
+These cells are then reinjected into the patient three times at intervals of two weeks.

 Side effects with this cancer vaccine have generally been mild and include chills, fever, fatigue, nausea, and headache.